top of page

 They seem to approve of prolific re-homing by their committee members and are fully in support of people responsible for putting one of our puppies to sleep in 2013 after failing to ask for our support.
 They are such ethical people that they went on to sell them further puppies with the knowledge of what they had done to Jenson and put their own puppies at risk, just to spite us.
 How wonderfully clever of them!
 The full story of Jenson here.

 It seems that most people with the credentials to run the club committee have now left due to unrest within.
-No longer will you find any of the good old respectable names there, anyone who has tried to join outside of this group of friends have been denied.
-Anyone with inferior knowledge to this group and who will be agreeable to them, can join them.
-It appears that membership has dwindled in recent years due to this.
-In our opinion, it's not the respectable organisation that we joined in 2006, and having previously encouraged our new puppy owners to join as members, we would now advise them to keep well away.
-The very bad language continually used by some on social media is disgraceful, we would certainly expect a better standard of people to represent our breed.
-We have also been made aware of their disingenuous attention given to some of our puppy owners at fun days with what can only be described as a surreptitious purpose! (since writing this, connective friends have began to pal up with some of our owners as well, we call them foot soldiers) It does make us smile!
+No longer will you find any of the good old respectable names there.
+It appears that membership has dwindled in recent years due to this, very few breeders are club members.
+Their support from breeders can only be a maximum of 5?
+In our opinion, it's not the respectable organisation that we joined in 2006, and having previously encouraged our new puppy owners to join as members, we would now advise them to join the more friendly Leonberger Association.
+We have also been made aware of their disingenuous attention given to some of our puppy owners at fun days with what can only be described as a surreptitious purpose! (since writing this, connective friends have began to pal up with some of our owners as well, we call them foot soldiers)

 It's not just us, other breeders have been informed that they have also been targeted with unfavourable comments.
 If your face doesn't fit with these people, you will be castigated by them.